xlwings/xlwings-server/docs/lite_deployment.md

 This has the obvious advantage of being much easier to get started with as you don't need to serve the Python wheels yourself.
 The other advantage is that some of these wheels are really big and will be beyond the limit of what providers like Cloudflare or GitHub accept as individual file size.

-When building your xlwings Lite distribution for the first time, it is therefore recommended to use the following settings in `app/.env` as it will make it easier to get started (your `dist` folder will have both less files and smaller files):
+When building your xlwings Lite distribution for the first time, it is therefore recommended to use the following settings in `.env` as it will make it easier to get started (your `dist` folder will have both less files and smaller files):

 ```ini
 XLWINGS_CDN_OFFICEJS=true